-Recently, someone asked me about the project estimated effort percentage that should be allocated to software testing.
-The essence of my reply is as follows:
+If you want to learn about Test Estimation, please view my video, Test Estimation with formula example and Questions and Answers.
+Now if someone asked me about the project estimated effort percentage that should be allocated to software testing, my reply would be as follows:

 There is no “magic” formula to estimate the effort percentage for software testing although some companies do use some sort of a formula to guide their estimation.
 Here are some tips to guide arriving at a percentage while keeping the uniqueness of the project in mind:

 1. Consider the size of the project.
 Projects with a bigger size tend to be substantially (if not exponentially) more complex than small projects.
 Bigger projects may require several cycles of testing and bug fixing.

 2. Consider the risks faced in the project:

 a.
 Is the project in a domain that is new for the project team?
 There is the danger of mis-interpreting the requirements in such a case.